CalFlora Logo information on wild California plants for conservation, education, and appreciation

 How do I find out the Latitude, Longitude, or UTM for the location I was at?

-The new Observation Entry page has an embedded Google Map.
+The Plant Observation Entry page has an embedded Google Map.
 If you can find where you were when you saw the plant on this map, just use that location.
 On the other hand, if you used a portable GPS unit when you made the observation, you can enter the coordinates of your observation as either latitude / longitude or as UTM.

 What is 'datum', and why do I need to be aware of it?